Two New Marine Refuges Protect Marine Biodiversity in Haida Gwaii, BC

 Two New Marine Refuges Protect Marine Biodiversity in Haida Gwaii, B.C.

-Today the President of the Haida Nation, Gaagwiis Jason Alsop and the Minister of Fisheries, the Honourable Joanne Thompson, recognized the establishment of two marine refuges on Haida Gwaii: G̱aw Ḵáahlii and X̲aana K̲aahlii.
+Haida Gwaii, B.C. - Today, the President of the Haida Nation, Gaagwiis Jason Alsop, and the Minister of Fisheries, the Honourable Joanne Thompson, formally announced two marine refuges on Haida Gwaii: G̱aw Ḵáahlii and X̲aana K̲aahlii.
 The marine refuges will protect multiple species of salmon, sea birds and their habitat, and other important species such as herring and harbour seals.

-Building upon nearly two decades of Haida Nation-led marine planning, the joint designation of the G̲aw K̲áahlii and X̲aana K̲aahlii Marine Refuges complements the ongoing implementation of the Haida Gwaii Marine Plan and the objectives outlined in the Northern Shelf Bioregion Marine Protected Area Network Action Plan.
+Building upon nearly two decades of Haida Nation-led marine planning, the joint recognition of the G̲aw K̲áahlii and X̲aana K̲aahlii Marine Refuges complements the ongoing implementation of the Haida Gwaii Marine Plan and the objectives outlined in the Northern Shelf Bioregion Marine Protected Area (MPA) Network Action Plan.
+The marine refuges are two of three new sites established under the Great Bear Sea Project Finance for Permanence initiative to advance reconciliation and Indigenous-led marine conservation on the west coast of Canada.

 G̲aw K̲áahlii and X̲aana K̲aahlii Marine Refuges will be co-managed by Council of the Haida Nation (CHN) and Fisheries and Oceans Canada (DFO).
 They protect areas of cultural and ecological significance, and support conservation and local food security on Haida Gwaii.